 - 6.1.1.
 The Housing Act 1996 Section 166A as amended requires the housing authority to give reasonable preference to people who need to move on medical or welfare grounds (including grounds relating to a disability) and to people who need to move to a particular locality in the district where failure to meet that need would cause hardship (to themselves or to others). - 6.1.2.
 Accepted homeless households living in temporary accommodation will not be eligible for this priority.
 It is the Council's statutory duty to ensure that suitable temporary accommodation is provided.
 See also section 8.1.13. - 6.1.3.
 When appropriate, a medical advisor will provide an assessment for all such applicants to advise upon and assist the Council to determine whether the criteria for this Priority Group is met. - 6.1.4.
 As part of the assessment for medical priority consideration will be given to the suitability of the current property and any adaptations that have been carried out.
 If the housing need is met by the adaptations, or could be met by further alterations, medical priority may not be awarded. - 6.1.5.
 Applicants will receive one set of priority points per household for this priority. - 6.1.6.
-Registered Provider tenants will need to be assessed by their own landlord initially and if the landlord confirms they are given priority via their own list, the applicant will be assessed by the Council.
-The Council will liaise with the Registered Provider and the applicant may not be given priority. - 6.1.7.
+Registered Provider tenants will be assessed by the Council for Category A Medical Priority.
+The assessment will include liaising with the household's own landlord to see whether a transfer can be made via their own stock.
+Households may not be given medical priority if their own landlord is able to offer a suitable property via their own transfer list. - 6.1.7.
 Re-housing on medical, welfare and disability grounds normally arises when; - The housing situation seriously adversely affects health; and - The property cannot reasonably be adapted to meet needs and thereby causes the need to move. - 6.1.8.
-This situation usually arises when; - There is a housing factor which directly adversely affects a medical condition; - Adverse housing factors have a serious effect on the ability to cope on the quality of life.
+This situation usually arises when; - There is a housing factor which directly adversely affects a medical condition:

-- On occasions, an additional bedroom or extra space may be needed on health grounds. - 6.1.9.
+- Adverse housing factors have a serious effect on the ability to cope on the quality of life. - On occasions, an additional bedroom or extra space may be needed on health grounds. - 6.1.9.
 A wide variety of individual circumstances can occur which give rise to a need to move on medical or welfare grounds and therefore the following criteria are only an overall guide.
 All cases are considered on individual severity and merit and will be offered a property suitable to their needs and will be assessed in line with the bedroom standard except where an extra bedroom has been assessed as necessary.